BreadchainCoop/gas-killer-analyzer/docs/GAS_KILLER_SLASHING_SPEC.md

 As a user, I don't need to stay online for a 7-day challenge period.
 Fraud can be proven in a single transaction.

-**Goal 4: Deterministic Canonical Execution**
+**Goal 4: Deterministic Execution**

-As an operator, I can compute the canonical storage slot updates for any transaction using open-source tooling, ensuring I won't be falsely slashed.
+As an operator, I can compute the correct storage slot updates for any transaction using open-source tooling, ensuring I won't be falsely slashed.

-**Goal 5: Gas-Efficient On-Chain Verification**

-As a slasher, I can verify a fraud proof on-chain for <500k gas, making challenges economically viable.

 ## 3. Scope and Approaches